General-Translation/generaltranslation/README.md

 const gt = new GT()
 ```

-## Convert between languages and ISO-639 codes
+## Convert between languages and BCP 47 language tags

 ### getLanguageName(codes)

-Returns a language name from an ISO-639 language code, or an array of codes.
-Compatible with ISO-3166 regions and ISO-15924 scripts common in browser languages.
+Returns a language name from a BCP 47 language tag, or an array of tags.

 ```
 const language1 = getLanguageName('en');